tecnalia-advancedmanufacturing-robotics/ros_pkg_gen/README.md

 ## Future work

 * Short term:
-  * Update readme with externalized dictionary
-  * adjust node_generator readme and template readme
+  * Describe how a Designer can create a template
   * see how to handle list and map from parameter server
   * check if remap for service client is implemented
-  * improve codeline management for error finding in templates
+  * improve code line management for error finding in templates
   * update: if the requested file is generated, refuse it
   * apply more code static checking